lucapinello/CRISPResso/README.rst

   --dump                Dump numpy arrays and pandas dataframes to file for
                         debugging purposes (default: False) --exclude_bp_from_sides EXCLUDE_BP_FROM_SIDES
-                        Exclude bp from each side for the quantificaton of the indels (default: 0) --save_also_png       Save also .png images additionaly to .pdf files (default: False)
+                        Exclude bp from each side for the quantification of the indels (default: 0) --save_also_png       Save also .png images additionally to .pdf files (default: False)